 He was appointed by the Middlesex County Freeholders to serve as a member of the Middlesex County Mental Health Board (1989-1993).
 He was appointed by the Morris County Freeholders as a member of the Morris County Mental Health Board (1994-1997) and was elected chairperson (1996-1997).
 In his capacity as a member of the Middlesex and Morris County Mental Health Boards, he reviewed requests and made recommendations for allocations of county and state funding for community mental health services.
 He was appointed by Governor James E. McGreevey to the Board of Trustees for the Greystone Park Psychiatric Hospital in 2004, elected vice-chair for 2004–2005 and annually re-elected chair for the years 2005-2017.
 He was re-appointed to the Greystone Board of Trustees by Governor Richard J. Codey in 2006, Governor Jon Corzine in 2008, and Governor Chris Christie in 2014.
 He served on the Board of Trustees from 2004-2017.

 Mr. Marcy has been a member of the New Jersey Association of Criminal Defense Lawyers since 1987.
 He served as a Trustee of the NJ-ACDL from 2001-2010.
-He also served on the legislative committee and was instrumental in creating the Association’s website and was the website administrator for the NJ-ACDL.
 He is also a member of the National Association of Criminal Defense Lawyers.

 Mr. Marcy served as an instructor for the Institute of Continuing Legal Education Criminal Practice “Skills and Methods” program for newly admitted attorneys from 2000 to 2009.